HL7/fhir-mdi-ig/input/pagecontent/mdi_best_practices.md

 This MDI FHIR IG is designed to be flexible to accommodate a variety of systems, recognizing that information management systems used for assembling MDI data vary widely by state, jurisdiction, and agency.
 This means that many data concepts have few requirements but many “must support” designations.
 This section provides best practice recommendations on how to address select concepts.

 ### Bi-Directional Exchange: MDI CMS & EDRS
-The **Bundle - Document MDI and EDRS** profile represents a document exchanged between an MDI CMS and EDRS.
+The **Bundle - Document MDI and EDRS** profile represents a document exchanged between an MDI case management systems (CMS) and electronic death registration systems (EDRS).
 It can be used for bi-directional exchange during the process of case record creation and updating.
 The Bundle contains a **Composition - MDI and EDRS**.
 The **Composition - MDI and EDRS** profile represents data exchanged between an MDI CMS and an EDRS, which can be in “draft” (non-finalized) by:
 * Setting status=preliminary
 * Using [Extension: Data Absent Reason](http://hl7.org/fhir/StructureDefinition/data-absent-reason) for author and attester, when the death certifier is not yet established